mikepenz/AboutLibraries/README.md

 <string name="license_myLicense_licenseDescription" translatable="false">raw:myLicense</string>
 ```

-Finally, you simply have to use the specified identifier `myLicense` when referencing this license in your mappings.
+Finally, you have to use the specified identifier `myLicense` when referencing this license in your mappings.

 ## Custom Libraries